Iofting1023/2024-Spring--Introduction-to-stochastic-calculus/README.md

 Here, I'll be updating my practice numerical assignments from the textbook.
 Occasionally, I'll supplement with content previously covered in the statistics course - "Statistical Learning" using Ross's simulation.

 ## Contente
-**You can find all the code in the code folder, and you can locate the .md files in the Markdown folder.
+**You can find all the code in the code folder, and you can locate the .md files in the markdown folder.
 However, it's recommended to view them on HackMD.**

 | Chapter      | Title       | Date       | hackmd link       |
 |-----------|-----------|-----------|-----------|